History of cricket to 1725: Development of important cricket: 1660–1700

 The Gaming Act 1664 was passed by the Cavalier Parliament to try to curb some of the post-Restoration excesses, including gambling on cricket, and it limited stakes to £100.
 That was equivalent to about £ in present-day terms.
 It is known that cricket could attract stakes of 50 guineas by 1697 and it was funded by gambling throughout the next century.

 There was a significant development at Maidstone on Saturday, 28 March 1668 when the quarter sessions made a ruling that customs and excise could not claim excise duty on alcoholic drinks sold at a "kricketing"; it was further ruled that a match promoter had the right to sell ale to spectators, presumably after obtaining the necessary licence.
 As John Major suggested, this dealt a massive blow to "Puritan morality", and it could have been the beginning of the long-term relationship between sport and alcohol.
 Derek Birley's comment on the excise ruling was that cricket's "connection with public houses is historic in every sense of the word".
 In his view, the sport had "arrived" because the brewery trade was the earliest and strongest sponsor of popular sport.

 In 1677, accounts of Thomas Lennard, 1st Earl of Sussex, include an item which refers to £3 being paid to him when he went to a cricket match being played at "ye Dicker", which was a common near Herstmonceux in East Sussex.
 In 1678, there was mention of cricket as "a play" (presumably in the sense of a sport that is played) in a Latin dictionary published by Dr Adam Littleton.
 In 1694, accounts of Sir John Pelham record 2s 6d paid for a wager concerning a cricket match at Lewes.

 It has been claimed that Mitcham Cricket Club was formed in 1685, the club playing on what is today known as Mitcham Cricket Green.
 The site has hosted cricket matches ever since.
 While Mitcham is believed by some to be the world's oldest cricket club, there is no evidence of any club being founded before 1722.
-Croydon, Dartford and London may all been founded by the 1720s but no dates of origin have been found, although there was an actual reference to a London Club in 1722.
+Croydon, Dartford and London may all have been founded by the 1720s but no dates of origin have been found, although there was an actual reference to a London Club in 1722.
 John Major and his team of researchers could find no evidence for any club prior to 1722.
 Major mentions Mitcham as one of several localities in which impromptu games were thriving on common land.
 The others were Chelsea, Kennington, Clapham, Walworth and the Weald.

 London Cricket Club was to become chiefly associated with the Artillery Ground in Finsbury.
 This venue was first mentioned re cricket on Friday, 7 May 1725, when the minutes of the Honourable Artillery Company referred to its being used for cricket: there is a note which concerns "the abuse done to the herbage of the ground by the cricket players".
 The Artillery Ground became the feature venue for cricket in the mid-18th century.